Understanding Doctor Visa Options

 green circle transparent background

-Temporary Visa Options for Doctors – Up to 4 to 5 Years Stay in Australia
+Temporary Visa Options for Doctors – Up to 4 to 5 Years Stay in Australia Long Term

 Temporary Skill Shortage Visa (Subclass 482) – Medium-Term Stream

 Employers can offset labour shortages with qualified workers from abroad thanks to the temporary skill shortage visa known as subclass 482.
-This is the most common visa option for General practitioners looking for work in Australia, and many employers are happy to provide sponsorship.
+This is the most common visa option for General practitioners looking for work in Australia, and many practices are happy to provide sponsorship.

 The following prerequisites apply to medical practitioners who wish to qualify for a subclass 482 visa: